Ermysted's Grammar School

-History timeline
+History

-Founding, eighteenth-century bequests, siting, and land usage
+Establishment

-In 1492, Peter Toller's will confirmed that he had already founded a school in his chantry of St Nicholas in the parish church, the school takes this as its founding date.
+In 1492, Peter Toller's will confirmed he had already founded a school in his chantry of St Nicholas in the parish church; the school takes this as its founding date.
 In 1548, Edward VI's government took over all chantry lands.
 William Ermysted re-founded the school with new lands and moved it to the bottom of Shortbank Road.
 In 1707 and 1719, the wills of Old Boys William and Sylvester Petyt made bequests to the school, and enabled the foundation of the Petyt Library and Petyt Trust.
-The Leeds and Liverpool Canal reached Skipton in 1773, partly built on E.G.S. land.
+The Leeds and Liverpool Canal reached Skipton in 1773, partly built on EGS land.

 Nineteenth-century building

 In 1875, the Gargrave Road building was begun to accommodate 50 day boys and 50 boarders; and, from 1876 to 1907, Mr E. T. Hartley served as headmaster of the new school.
 In 1882, the Pool and the Old Gym (now I.C.T., music and R.S. rooms) begun, and in 1895 the Science block was built (now A.P.L. and staff quiet room).